Sonoita AVA: Climate

 Sonoita AVA benefits with great soil and a cooler elevation yet, growers in the area face the same weather-related dangers any other region experiences, although to a greater degree of unpredictability.
 Extreme conditions can wreak havoc with little warning.
 Excessive heat, lightning storms, hail, and severe winter cold are threats to be managed.
 The monsoon season takes place from July to September and is responsible for providing a lot of the 20 in of annual rainfall the region receives.
-Because the region enjoys soils that drain well, a sudden deluge or two doesn’t pose any real danger to the vines.
+Because the region enjoys soils that drain well, a sudden deluge or two doesn't pose any real danger to the vines.
 If these storms also bring hail, however, the possibility of destruction goes way up.

-Most of the region's 200 day growing season, between April 1 and October 31, has an average temperature between 66 and 70 F. Some areas at the far western and eastern borders experience slightly higher temperature averages, between 70 and 75 F. Sonoita's growing degree-day measurements is 4918 GDD, Region V on the Winkler scale.
+Most of the region's 200 day growing season, between April 1 and October 31, has an average temperature between 66 and 70 F. Some areas at the far western and eastern borders experience slightly higher temperature averages, between 70 and 75 F. Sonoita's growing degree-day measurements is 4,918, Region V on the Winkler scale.
 Due to its climate, Sonoita musts have moderate to high acidity (0.7 to 1.0 g/100 ml), pH's between 3.1 and 3.6, and produce highly pigmented red wines.
+The USDA plant hardiness zones are 7b to 8b.